Assistant Professor, Indigenous Studies

 - Official transcripts of all graduate-level courses;

-- A teaching portfolio including a statement on teaching philosophy and recent student evaluations;
+- A teaching portfolio including a statement on teaching philosophy;

 - A statement describing past experience in activities that promote diversity and inclusion, broadly understood, and/or plans to make future contributions; and